gelisam/category-syntax/README.md

         returnA -< t+z
 ```

-Without this feature, Category Syntax is necessarily more verbose, because all the calls to `arr` must be written out explicitly.
+Without this feature, Category-Syntax is necessarily more verbose, because all the calls to `arr` must be written out explicitly.
 Instead of allowing arbitrary expressions, all right-hand sides must be variables, nested pairs of variables, or `()`.

 ```haskell
 arr2 = arr . uncurry